 Each year, approximately 10.4 million people develop active TB disease.
 About 4 million (40%) of them go undetected or unreported.
 Many of the “missing 4 million” are among key, vulnerable or underserved populations.
 These key populations include prisoners, mineworkers, people living with HIV (PLHIV), healthcare workers, children, displaced people, migrants, ethnic minorities, indigenous populations, the urban poor, the elderly, and people who use drugs.
 Key Populations are confronted by social, legal and economic disparities that contribute to neglect by health systems and result in poor health outcomes.

-“The project supported by the Global Fund has had a substantal impact on my consttuency
+“The project supported by the Global Fund has had a substantial impact on my constituency

 of mineworkers and ex-mineworkers and their families.
 The grant enabled us to establish

-Occupatonal Health Service Centers (OHSC), which reduce traveling costs for ex-miners to seek
+Occupatonal Health Service Centers (OHSC), which reduce travelling costs for ex-miners to seek

 treatment and care.
-It also allows us to provide informaton regarding access to health care and
+It also allows us to provide information regarding access to health care and

-social protecton to ex-miners and families at the country level.”
+social protection to ex-miners and families at the country level.”